paulnta/Polliwog/report/part2/README.md

 // ...
 ```
+Note that we use the *data* attribut in a parent state to share data with his children.
+We define an authenticate attribut that contains the required role to access to a state.
+So we can watch the **$stateChangeStart** event in order to redirect the user to the login page if he hasn't the required role.

 Because all of his children states needs a side navigation and a header, the speaker state can define them.